- Module Code:

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-On successful completion of the course, students will be able to:
+On successful completion of the module, students will be able to:

-Method of assessmentAssessment weighting: Exam 70% / Coursework 30% (1 essay).
+Assessment weighting: Exam 70% / Coursework 30% (1 essay).
 All coursework is resubmittable.

 In addition, you may find it useful to consult the following reference books for specific topics:

-- Jones Ronald W. and Peter B. Kenen eds (1984), Handbook of International Economics, North-Holland, 2 volumes
+- Jones Ronald W. and Peter B. Kenen eds (1984-85), Handbook of International Economics, Volumes 1 and 2, North-Holland.

-- Grossman Gene and Kenneth Rogoff eds (1995), Handbook of International Economics, Volume 3, North-Holland
+- Grossman Gene and Kenneth Rogoff eds (1995), Handbook of International Economics Volume 3, North-Holland

-Those who have not previously followed an undergraduate course in International Economics may find the following introductory textbooks useful.
+- Those who have not previously followed an undergraduate course in International Economics may find the following introductory textbooks useful.